Read our Buying Guide that will hopefully help you find the Turntable or Record Player that fits all your needs!

 Anytime you start to talk about the best turntables for more than $500 you are really starting to talk about special pieces of equipment.

-Many of these are designed for serious audiophiles and collectors in mind, though once you get past the $1000 price point and into the tens of thousands of dollars range, you’re looking at those best turntables that are more modern art pieces or extreme collectibles than anything else.
+Many of these are designed for serious audiophiles and collectors in mind, though once you get past the $1000 price point and into the tens of thousands of dollars range, you’re looking at those best record players and turntables that are more modern art pieces or extreme collectibles than anything else.

 We collected the best products in all these price ranges.
 You can check these sub-pages by clicking on the green links or you can also use the top menu to navigate to them.